-With the departure of Patrick Troughton in 1969 Doctor Who teetered on the edge of cancellation as the ratings had fallen to not much above 5 million for his final ten part serial, “The War Games”.
+With the departure of Patrick Troughton in 1969 Doctor Who teetered on the edge of cancellation as the ratings had fallen tojust above five million for his final ten part serial, “The War Games”.
 In the end the BBC decided to give it another season, which some suspected might well prove to be the last.
-Against the odds the series was re-invigorated and re-established itself as a Saturday teatime must-see for another generation of young people, including myself.
+Against the odds the series was re-invigorated, re-establishing itself as a Saturday teatime must-see for another generation of young people, including myself.
 This was brought about by four key factors:

 Firstly, the producer Derrick Sherwin – who bridged the transition from the Second to the Third Doctor – opted for a new story line, anchoring the Doctor on Earth (having been exiled by the Time Lords at the end of “The War Games”) where he becomes the scientific advisor to UNIT (United Nations Intelligence Taskforce), a quasi-military outfit first encountered by the Second Doctor.
 UNIT is led by Brigadier Lethbridge-Stewart (Nicholas Courtney) who had first appeared as a regular army officer in “The Web of Fear” and then as the commanding officer of UNIT in “The Invasion”.

 The programme makers felt that the format had become tired and wanted to show the Doctor battling his enemies on Earth, rather than on far distant planets.
-The Earth in question in fact turned out to be the Home Counties, subject to an surprisingly high number of alien invasions.
-This format harked back to the Quatermass serials of the 1950s in which Professor Bernard Quatermass also grappled with alien invasions.
+The Earth in question in fact turned out to be the Home Counties, subject to a surprisingly high number of alien invasions.
+This format harked back to the Quatermass serials of the 1950s in which Professor Bernard Quatermass also grappled with alien invasions of southern England.

 Barry Letts and Terrance Dicks